 What kind of dog is Scooby-Doo in real life?

-Scooby-Doo is often described as a Great Dane in the series, but he is a fictional character with exaggerated characteristics and not based on any specific real-life dog breed.
+Scooby-Doo is often described as a Great Dane in the series, but he is a fictional character with exaggerated characteristics.

 What are the physical characteristics of the dog breed that inspired Scooby-Doo?